 – Features highly reliable auto-decompression system; the dual-weight centrifugal decompression system fitted to the exhaust cam eases starting, and its simple construction helps to ensure reliability

 – Hot start system gives quick starts when the engine is hot, and the hot start lever is unitized with the clutch lever

 – Larger 41mm titanium exhaust header for increased power

 – Tapered exhaust pipe joint helps increase ultra-low rpm power.

 – Titanium exhaust pipe heat shield

-– Newly designed, high-capacity Denso radiators deliver superior cooling efficiency
+– High-capacity Denso radiators deliver superior cooling efficiency

-– Slim new radiators feature more tightly packed cores and a new fin design for enhanced heat dispersion
+– Slim radiators feature tightly packed cores and fins designed to enhanced heat dispersion

-– All-aluminum perimeter frame is composite structure comprising forged, extruded and cast components
+– All-aluminum perimeter frame is a composite structure comprising forged, extruded and cast components

 – The slim profile of the KX450F frame, two-piece radiator shrouds that leave the upper frame spars exposed, and careful design of the remaining bodywork make the KX450F feel light and narrow beneath the rider